torvalds/linux/Documentation/networking/ethtool-netlink.rst

   ====================================  ======  ===========================

 Kernel checks that requested ring sizes do not exceed limits reported by driver.
-Driver may impose additional constraints and may not suspport all attributes.
+Driver may impose additional constraints and may not support all attributes.

 ``ETHTOOL_A_RINGS_CQE_SIZE`` specifies the completion queue event size.
-Completion queue events(CQE) are the events posted by NIC to indicate the completion status of a packet when the packet is sent(like send success or error) or received(like pointers to packet fragments).
+Completion queue events (CQE) are the events posted by NIC to indicate the completion status of a packet when the packet is sent (like send success or error) or received (like pointers to packet fragments).
 The CQE size parameter enables to modify the CQE size other than default size if NIC supports it.
-A bigger CQE can have more receive buffer pointers inturn NIC can transfer a bigger frame from wire.
+A bigger CQE can have more receive buffer pointers, and in turn the NIC can transfer a bigger frame from wire.
 Based on the NIC hardware, the overall completion queue size can be adjusted in the driver if CQE size is modified.

 CHANNELS_GET
 ============